I never thought or wanted to think that I would ever say anything bad about another breeder. Live and let live, right? Well...sad to say,

 Next: Breeders who have the hearts checked and knees checked by their personal vets, then claim they have, "OFA clearances."
 This is dishonest due to deception through vagueness (but any health clearances are better than none...just don't pay as though all health exams have been done properly - if these puppies are cheaper it's because of short-cuts!).

-Per the parent AKC Cavalier King Charles Spaniel breed club, this breed should have 4 health clearances, 2 of which should be annual: Heart (cleared by a cardiologist), and eyes annually; hips are required at 2 years of age; knees must be examined sometime after 1 year of age.
-ALL BLUE ROSE BREEDERS GET THIS DONE!
+Per the parent AKC Cavalier King Charles Spaniel breed club, this breed should have 2 health clearances annually: Heart (cleared by a cardiologist), and eyes (Ophthalmologist required); hips are required at approximately 2 years of age; knees must be examined sometime after 1 year of age.

 So, when a breeder simply states that they have "OFA clearances," IMHO (In My Humble Opinion), this infers that they get all of the recommended clearances.
 Instead, it generally means the "breeder" just gets a couple of clearances from their veterinary practitioner, only.